bghira/SimpleTuner/TUTORIAL.md

 ### Post-Training Steps

-You might not want to train all the way to the end once you realise your progress has been "good enough".
-At this point, it would be best to reduce `NUM_EPOCHS` to `1` and start another training run.
-This will in fact, not do any more training, but will simply export the model into the pipeline directory - assuming a single epoch has been hit yet. **This may not be the case for very large datasets**.
-You can switch to a small folder of files to force it to export.
+#### How do I end training early?

+You might not want to train all the way to the end.

+At this point, reduce `--max_train_steps` value to one smaller than your current training step to force a pipeline export into your `output_dir`.

+#### How do I test the model without wandb (Weights & Biases)?

-Once the training is complete, you can evaluate the model using [the provided evaluation script](/inference.py) or [other options in the inference toolkit](/toolkit/inference/inference_ddpm.py).
+You can evaluate the model using [the provided evaluation script](/inference.py) or [other options in the inference toolkit](/toolkit/inference/inference_ddpm.py).

+If you used `--push_to_hub`, the Huggingface Diffusers SDXL example scripts will be useable with the same model name.

 If you require a single 13GiB safetensors file for eg. AUTOMATIC1111's Stable Diffusion WebUI or for uploading to CivitAI, you should make use of the [SDXL checkpoint conversion script](/convert_sdxl_checkpoint.py):